Skip to content

 At that point, the platform has lost its center of gravity.
 Product teams spend more time preserving compatibility than improving the experience.

-Providers avoid this by isolating variation.
-They let the center stay stable while the edge evolves.
+A plugin-based model avoids this by isolating variation.
+It lets the center stay stable while the edge evolves.

-When provider architecture is done well, the platform gains leverage instead of complexity.
+When plugin architecture is done well, the platform gains leverage instead of complexity.

 It becomes possible to: